Calcium

 (with approximate calcium content):

-Cooked kale (boiling reduces oxalates): - 1 cup = 40 mg net (oxalates)
+Kale (boiling reduces oxalates): 1 cup = 40 mg net (oxalates)

 Key Principles for Calcium Absorption